Parth018/payments_gateway-master/README.md

 ## Payment Gateway Integration for Stripe, PayPal and CoinPayments

-This project is a comprehensive, payment gateway integration system that combines three popular payment processors: Stripe, PayPal, CoinPayments.
+This project is a comprehensive, payment gateway integration system that combines three popular payment processors: Stripe, PayPal, and CoinPayments.
 The system is built using - SpringBoot Framework for the backend and React with Redux for the frontend side

 ### Tech Stack

-**Server:** Spring Boot, PostgreSQL, RestClient, Hibernate-JPA, SQL
+**Server:** Spring Boot, PostgreSQL, RestClient, HibernateJPA, SQL

 **Client:** React, Redux, TailwindCSS, SCSS